mbahvw/kit-katacoda-scenarios/kubectl-advance/step4.md

 Let's switch to one of the namespace and run the `pod-dive` plugin command to get one of the pods:
 `kubectl ns developers`{{execute}}

+We can first list all the pods in that namespace:

+`kubectl get pods`{{execute}}

-Get the name of the first pod and run the pod-dive plugin on it:
+NOw. let's get the name of the first pod, assign it to variableand run the `pod-dive` plugin:

 `POD=$(kubectl get pods -o=jsonpath='{ .items[0].metadata.name}')`{{execute}}

 `kubectl pod-dive $POD`{{execute}}`

-The above output gives shows a nice pod's workload tree.
+The above output gives shows a nice pod's workload tree (node,namesapce, type of resource, etc,).

-We can display all the images in all namespaces:
+We can also display all the images in all namespaces:

 `kubectl images -A`{{execute}}